eerimoq/monolinux-jiffy/README.rst

 | Network           | x s                    | 2.2 s               | -x s    |
 +-------------------+------------------------+---------------------+---------+

-The hardware releases the reset to the i.MX6UL quickly.
+The hardware releases the reset to the i.MX6UL in about 1 millisecond.
 The ROM code reads the bootloader from eMMC, verifies its integrity and jumps to it.
 This takes 185 milliseconds, which is far more than expected.
 It's hard to do anything about it as this is properitary NXP software.

-The Punchboot bootloader is rather fast out of the box, but to make it even faster the device tree patching was removed and the eMMC was changes from DDR52 to HS200.
+The Punchboot bootloader is rather fast out of the box, but to make it even faster the device tree patching was removed (now done compile time) and the eMMC type was changed from DDR52 to HS200.
 The bootloader reads the Linux kernel, ramdisk and device tree from eMMC and verifies them in only 86 milliseconds.
 It then start the Linux kernel.

 The final system's tiny Linux kernel boots in about 60 ms, which is very fast.
 This is achieved with a minimal kernel configuration, a few